alain-andre/prime/doc/prime.fr-FR.md

 Native JavaScript methods will always get invoked when available, otherwise a compliant JavaScript substitute will be used.

-exports
+produits
 -------

-The module exports an object containing all the string methods.
+The module produits an object containing all the string methods.

 ```js
 var string = require('prime/es5/string')